-Mitigating pregnancy risks
+Mitigating pregnancy risks with a comprehensive care team

 Risks associated with active IBD

 Once pregnant, inflammation in this area can significantly impact the health of the pregnancy.
-It can increase the risk of miscarriage in the first trimester and later lead to your water breaking early, preterm delivery and, in some cases, stillbirth.
+It can increase the risk of miscarriage in the first trimester and later lead to your water breaking early, preterm delivery, and, in some cases, stillbirth.
 Inflammation can also result in low birth weights upon delivery due to restricted nutrition delivery to the fetus during the pregnancy.

 Ways to reduce risk

 These potential complications can be greatly reduced by ensuring your IBD is in remission when trying to conceive and keeping your symptoms in control throughout your pregnancy.
 Data shows that approximately two-thirds of women who are in remission pre-pregnancy will stay in remission throughout their pregnancy.
-Therefore, women with active disease are likely to have continued flare-ups during pregnancy.
+Conversely, women with active disease are likely to have continued flare-ups during pregnancy.
 These women are at the highest risk for the pregnancy complications described above.
 Learn more about controlling your disease during pregnancy here.

 How to prepare